scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDBCluster.md

 In other words, the following components could run on one worker node:

 * ScalarDB Cluster pod (2vCPU / 4GB)
-* Envoy proxy if you use `indirect` client mode or use other programming languages than Java (0.2–0.3 vCPU / 256–328 MB)
+* Envoy proxy (if you use `indirect` client mode or use other programming languages than Java)
+* Your application pods  (if you choose to run your application's pods in the same worker node)
+* Monitoring components (if you deploy monitoring components such `kube-prometheus-stack`)
 * Kubernetes components

-* Your application pod
+{% capture notice--info %}
+**Note**

-**Note:** You do not need to deploy an Envoy pod when using `direct-kubernetes` mode.
+You do not need to deploy an Envoy pod when using `direct-kubernetes` mode.
+{% endcapture %}

+<div class="notice--info">{{ notice--info | markdownify }}</div>

 With this in mind, you should use a worker node that has at least 4vCPU / 8GB memory resources and use at least three worker nodes for availability that we mentioned in the previous section [Number of pods and Kubernetes worker nodes](./ProductionChecklistForScalarDBCluster.md#number-of-pods-and-kubernetes-worker-nodes).

-You should also consider the worker node resources based on the resources that your application pod use.
-If you plan to scale the pods automatically by using some features like [Horizontal Pod Autoscaling (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), you should also consider the maximum number of pods on the worker node.
+However, three nodes with at least 4vCPU / 8GB memory resources per node is a minimum environment for production.
+You should also consider the resources of the Kubernetes cluster (e.g., the number of worker nodes, vCPUs per node, memories per node, pods of ScalarDB Cluster, and pods of your application) depends on your system's workload.
+In addition, if you plan to scale the pods automatically by using some features like [Horizontal Pod Autoscaling (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), you should also consider the maximum number of pods on the worker node to decide on the worker node resources.

 ### Network